ohshitgorillas/ReducedReachKBLayer/README.md

 ### This project is under currently under heavy construction and is changing daily.
 If you are interested, please check back for config files.

 ## Introduction
-This project remaps the Caps Lock key to a left-handed function layer which brings frequently used functions within reach of the home row, enhancing typing comfort and efficiency by minimizing hand movement.
+The Reduced Reach Keyboard (RRKB) Layer project remaps the Caps Lock key to a left-handed function layer which brings frequently used functions within reach of the home row, enhancing typing comfort and efficiency by minimizing hand movement.

+While the functionality of the RRKB layer should be generally useful for typing, it is optimized for programming.

 ### Inspiration and Benefits
 This project is inspired by the layering found in small keyboards.
 These reduce hand movement by using far fewer keys; 'missing' functions, or those lacking dedicated keys, are accessed via complex layering.
 As examples, see https://www.reddit.com/r/MechanicalKeyboards/comments/1h3e8ns/bringing_the_full_keyboard_to_within_reach_of/ and https://github.com/argenkiwi/kenkyo